-- You do not need to include references at this stage unless they are requested
+- You don't need to include references at this stage unless they are requested.

 - A cover letter is your introduction to the hiring manager and an opportunity to add your voice to your application.
-If the posting indicates a cover letter is required, then one must be included with your application.
+If the posting indicates a cover letter is required, you must include it with your application.

-- Focus on the key accountabilities and job requirements and highlight how your experience makes you an ideal candidate for the position
+- Focus on the key job requirements and highlight how your experience makes you an ideal candidate for the position.

-- Include other relevant information (for example, contact information if you will be on vacation)
+- Include other relevant information (for example, contact information if you'll be on vacation).

 - Check the application requirements to determine if a cover letter is required.